 Fostering collaboration is a central priority in UBC’s new strategic plan (Shaping UBC’s Next Century).
-The Grants for Catalyzing Research Clusters (GCRC) competition was jointly created by the Vice-President Research & Innovation and the Provost & Vice-President Academic to enable the formation and growth of interdisciplinary clusters of research excellence.
+The Grants for Catalyzing Research Clusters (GCRC) competition was jointly created by the Vice-President, Research & Innovation and the Provost & Vice-President, Academic to enable the formation and growth of interdisciplinary research excellence clusters.

-There will only be one competition in the fall for 2019 GCRC awards.
-New clusters and clusters funded by previous GCRC competitions are eligible to apply.
+There will only be one competition in the winter for 2021/22 GCRC awards.
+New clusters and eligible clusters funded by previous GCRC competitions are invited to apply.

-Researchers are invited to submit a proposal that demonstrates how the requested seed funding will be used to create and/or advance a cluster of research excellence.
-Applications should seek to generate new directions for research (and/or artistic creation), rather than reproduce activities that would be conducted in the normal course of a researcher’s activities.
-The outcomes to be achieved with the GCRC award will vary among proposals (e.g., new partnerships, pursue increased extramural funding opportunities, international collaboration), but applications should make a strong case for the value of those outcomes to the proposed research cluster and demonstrate how the funding will be used to achieve them.
+Researchers are invited to submit a proposal that demonstrates how the requested funding will be used to create and/or advance a research excellence cluster.
+Applications should seek to generate new directions for research, scholarship and/or artistic creation rather than reproduce activities that would be conducted in the normal course of a researcher’s activities.
+The outcomes to be achieved with GCRC funds may vary among proposals (e.g., new partnerships, pursuit of increased extramural funding opportunities, international collaborations), and applications should make a strong case for the value of those outcomes to the proposed research cluster, and demonstrate how the funding will be used to achieve them.

 - 1-page budget justification form